alexandergerber/courses-tsa/chapter2.md

 to compute and plot the ACF.

 `@instructions`
-- Remove the trend component by subtracting the trend estimate `trend_lm` from the original series and save the result as `con_supply2010_detrended`.
+- Remove the trend component by subtracting the trend estimated by the linear trend model (`trend_model`) from the original series and save the result as `con_supply2010_detrended`.
 - Plot the detrended series (use `autoplot()` for this).
 - Plot the autocorrelation function of the detrended series.
 Do you see what is special about it?